 (4) be construed to require the production or disclosure of any information that is subject to or protected by any applicable privilege or found by the commission to be confidential under section 3 of this rule.

 (c) This rule shall apply at the option of the electing utility.
-A An electing utility exercising its option to file that files its general rate case in accordance with under IC 8-1-2-42.7 in accordance with this rule shall submit to the commission a notice of its intent to do so at least thirty (30) days prior to the date it files its petition.
+A An electing utility exercising its option to file that files its general rate case in accordance with under IC 8-1-2-42.7 and this rule shall submit to the commission a notice of its intent to do so at least thirty (30) days prior to the date it files its petition.
+The notice shall state when the electing utility expects to file its case and copy its notice to the OUCC.
+If the electing utility anticipates that any part of its case-in-chief or workpapers will be confidential, it shall so state.

-(d) This rule and its expedited time frame are intended to apply to general rate case filings that comply with this rule.After review of the documents filed by the electing utility in its petition for a general rate case, the commission may enter a finding that the:
+(d) This rule and its expedited time frame are intended to apply to general rate case filings that comply with this rule.

+(e) After review of the documents filed by the electing utility in its petition for a general rate case, the commission may enter a finding that the:

 (1) test year proposed by the utility is reasonably representative of the electing utility's ongoing operations;